 Here’s a brief video to give you a visual:

-The second question here is why did the angels think this new creation they had just been informed about would shed blood and cause corruption when they had nothing to base their assumption on since this new creation hadn’t been created yet?
+The second question here is why did the angels think this new creation God had just informed them about would shed blood and cause corruption when they had nothing to base their assumption on?
+God hadn’t created the new creation yet.

 Or had it?

-I’ve read many different explanations such as they witnessed jinn wars and infighting, they were given prior knowledge, etc. but in light of the above, I’d like to explore something a bit more contextually relevant.
+I’ve read many different explanations, such as they witnessed jinn wars and infighting, they were given prior knowledge, etc. Still, I’d like to explore something a bit more contextually relevant in light of the above.

 A Critical Point In History

-We also now know via genetic mapping that cattle were first domesticated in the Middle East nearly 10,000 years ago.
+We also now know that cattle were first domesticated in the Middle East nearly 10,000 years ago via genetic mapping.
 Domestication of sheep occurred around 11,000 – 12,000 years ago and goats 12,000 years ago.
 So basically, all around the same time.

-This thoroughly refutes the fallacious argument of “if religion wasn’t around, we wouldn’t have needless suffering of animals” that’s propagated within certain vegan circles.
+This thoroughly refutes the fallacious argument of “if religion weren’t around, we wouldn’t have needless suffering of animals” that’s propagated within certain vegan circles.